Benjamin Agosto: Later career

 Agosto works as a coach and choreographer.
 He has choreographed for three Disney on Ice shows and in 2014, he became the director of ice dance at the Ice Den in Scottsdale, Arizona.

-Also Agosto worked as a voice actor for a video game in 2006, and expressed an interest in continuing in the field.
+Agosto also worked as a voice actor for a video game in 2006, and expressed an interest in continuing in the field.
 He has performed on television as a spokesperson for the United States Census.